HomamAlamier/httpservd/README.md

-# Server
+# httpservd
 ## What it is
-Server is a minimal cross platform web server built using C++
+httpservd is a minimal cross platform web server built using C++

 ## It Supports
 multiple connection handling